chungenyu6/temporal_logic/README.md

 - Every assignment folder contains : `README.md` and `SolutionApproach.md`, so you won't
 get lost in the folder full of code.

+- Unfortunately, some of the codes might have some small issues or errors that I haven't fixed them yet, so if you are interested in further discussion, please leave the comments.

 ## Course Content